Anilroy30/Dev-FE/README.md

 - New Page: see all my requests
 - feature: Accept/Reject a request
 - send/ignore the user from the feed

-- future(remaining):
 - sign up new user
 - E2E Testing

 Body